semantic-flow/sflo/documentation/task.2025-11-28_refine-createnode.md

    - the knop itself,
    - each flow directory that is created,
    - and (optionally) each slice directory, using a platform default template.
-4. Make provenance defaults come exclusively from `_cfg-op` (operational config), not from a separate provenance bundle.
+4. Make provenance defaults come exclusively from `_cfg-local` (local config), not from a separate provenance bundle.
 5. Preserve the existing RdfSource / parsing semantics direction (file:/// base, mesh-native JSON-LD).

 This sets us up so that: